Urine Protein (Dipstick)

 What is this test?

-Excess protein in the urine can also be a sign of serious diseases, such as:
+Extra protein in the urine can also be a sign of serious diseases.
+These include:

 Why do I need this test?

 You may need this test to see if you have a problem affecting your kidneys.
 Diabetes and high blood pressure are two common causes of kidney disease.
-Medications, certain chemicals, and illicit drugs can also harm the kidneys, as can certain inherited diseases.
+Medicines, certain chemicals, and illicit drugs can also harm the kidneys.
+So can certain inherited diseases.
 Kidney disease doesn't always cause symptoms, but these are warning signs that your kidneys aren't working properly:

 What other tests might I have along with this test?

-Your doctor may also take your blood pressure.
+Your healthcare provider may also take your blood pressure.
 He or she may also:

 Check for blood in your urine

-Measure your glomerular filtration rate, which shows how well your kidneys are working
+Measure your glomerular filtration rate.
+This shows how well your kidneys are working.

 Check your blood for blood sugar, protein, electrolytes, and cholesterol